Native American language Support our organization Submit a Native American article

 The Montagnais and Naskapi have different tribal names but consider themselves part of the same

-culture, Innu.
+Native American culture, the Innu.

 Ioways